njsilbiger/Coding_open_notebook/_posts/2017-01-24-SummaryStats.md

 #check that it worked
 head(Data)
 ```
-Next, let's take her site names, which are factors, and order them by latitude so that when we make plots they will go from south to north instead of in alphabetical order.
+Next, let's take her site names, which are factors, and order them by latitude so that when we make plots they will be ordered from south to north instead of alphabetically.
 Last week, you will remember that we manually told R what order we wanted Lauren's microhabitats to be in.
 Here, Piper has latitude data associated with each site which makes it very easy to automate this step.
 Below, I used the function *order()* to produce the indices of the variable of interest in decending (or ascending, if you want) order.
 So, if I put order(Data$Latitude) then I will get values of 1 to the number of rows, where 1 is the southern most latitude and the highest number is the northern most.
 Then, I used the function *unique()* because the latitude and site names are repeated multiple times.

 ```R
 # order the sites by latitude